wb14123/blog/jekyll/_posts/2012-12-28-Comparison-Between-Linux-Desktop-Environments.markdown

 The truth about you can control everything is, you *have to* control them.
 You can configure other environment easily, too.
 Include the shortcuts, autostart programs and so on.
 (Except for Gnome, we will talk about it later).

 It is cool about tilling window manager such as awesome.
 But it really makes a person crazy to use so many shortcuts.
 For example, I use shortcuts in chrome, vim, terminal, tmux, desktop eviroment and so on.
-I don't thought there are so many easy-to-press shortcuts.
+I don't think there are so many easy-to-press shortcuts.
 While you want tilling, you could use tmux or screen in your terminal, or using Gnome and KDE to till windows.

 And the down side of them is: